 You can connect to any accessible server simply by using

 sdm ssh <servername>.
-This command will also attempt to complete
+This command also attempts to complete

 Make an alias

-The easiest way to use SSH with SDM is to add the SDM aliases to your shell profile.
+The easiest way to use SSH with StrongDM is to add the StrongDM aliases to your shell profile.

-sdm ssh aliasto get the required aliases---they will map
+sdm ssh aliasto get the required aliases; they map

-scpto use the SDM binary ```bash $ sdm ssh alias # Run this in the command line, or add it to $HOME/.bashrcalias ssh="/usr/local/bin/sdm ssh wrapped-run" alias scp="scp -S'/usr/local/bin/sdm' -osdmSCP"
+sdm ssh alias # Run this in the command line, or add the following to $HOME/.bashrc alias ssh="/usr/local/bin/sdm ssh wrapped-run" alias scp="scp -S'/usr/local/bin/sdm' -osdmSCP"

 Run the resulting lines on the prompt and/or add them to